gourmetjs/gourmet-ssr/docs/tutorial-1.md

 By default, your SSR code is built with direct references to [`core-js`](https://github.com/zloirock/core-js) to polyfill JavaScript features that are not available in legacy browsers such IE 11.
 For this reason, `core-js` should be installed at the application level as a dependency.

-For a simple project, you may not need to do this because one of Babel modules depends on `core-js`, and it will probably have `core-js` hoisted to the top level by NPM.
-However, as your app dependencies are getting more complex, there might be a different version hoisted to the top and cause a build error.
+For a simple project, you may not need to do this because one of the Babel modules depends on `core-js`, and it will probably have `core-js` hoisted to the top level by NPM.
+However, as your app dependencies become more complex, there might be a different version hoisted to the top causing a build error.

-The easies way to prevent this problem from happening is to add `core-js` explicitly to `devDependencies` as shown in this example.
+The easiest way to prevent this problem from happening is to add `core-js` explicitly to `devDependencies` as shown in this example.

 See [Babel documentation](https://babeljs.io/docs/en/babel-preset-env#usebuiltins) for more information.